Image source Free Pik

-St Flannan is patron of Killaloe (Cill Dalua) diocese which extends between areas of Co.
+St Flannan is patron of Killaloe (Cill Dalua) diocese which extends over a great distance between Co.
 Clare and Co.
 Tipperary, as well as areas of Co.
 Offaly, Co.
 Laois, and Co.
 Limerick.
 The name Flannan is a diminutive of flann which means ruddy.

 The Killaloe monastic connection

-St Lua (554-609) is considered the founding abbot of the Killaloe monastic centre.
-He was from Ardagh, in Limerick.
-Lua (Lughaidh) was to studied in Clonard and later in Bangor for the religious life and was ordained a priest.
-This came about after an encounter of St. Comgall.
-His name became more familiarly known under the affectionate name of Molua.
-He later returned home and he was to found a few monasteries, as well as at Killaloe, at Friars’ Island near Ardnacrusha.
-Killaloe means the church of Lua.
+The Killaloe monastic diocesan centre was the enterprise of St Lua (554-609) who is considered the founding abbot and bishop.
+St. Lua was from Ardagh, in Limerick.
+He studied in Clonard and later in Bangor for the religious life before he was ordained a priest.
+Lua became more affectionately known as Molua.
+He later returned home where he founded a some monasteries, as well as his most prominent at Killaloe, a name which means the church of Lua.

 St Flannan succeeds St Molua at Killaloe monastery

-We celebrate the noble St. Flannan on the 18th December
+We celebrate the noble St. Flannan, abbot and chef on the 18th December

 by